 Meanwhile the international press reported dozens of deaths and injuries resulting from the thirteen-day battle, though there were in fact only four acknowledged fatalities on the Irish side, including William Deasley from Dromore, Co.
 Tyrone, who died from gunshot wounds despite reaching the workhouse at Donegal Town (he was buried alongside his two INA comrades in nearby Clar).
 British casualties were never officially acknowledged – unsurprisingly given the political and military sensitivity of the subject during a low-point in Dublin-London relations – though they were generally believed to be higher.
 At the same time nearly fifty captured men, Pro- and Anti-Treaty IRA as well as officially INA, were dispatched as prisoners to the city of Derry and elsewhere.
 Some of these were not to see their freedom until 1924.

 For most civilian members of the Provisional Government – unaware of the joint-offensive against the “Orange junta” in Belfast – the clashes in Fermanagh-Donegal were an embarrassment, and a sign of things spiralling out of control.
-For the military members of the administration, notably Michael Collins as the chairman and commander-in-chief, the losses in men and territory represented a failure in a supposedly more assertive and unifying northern policy.
+For the military members of the administration, notably Michael Collins as the chairman, the losses in men and territory represented another failure in his supposedly more assertive and unifying northern policy.

 During the autumn of 1922 retribution very nearly caught up with Hazel Valerie West.
 Having benefited socially and materially from the violence that year her high-handed reputation in Fermanagh made her a prime target for reprisal.